thinktandem/thinktandem.io/src/content/articles/digital-agency-onboarding-with-kalabox.md

 $ kbox stop
 </pre></code>

-* This will in effect stop Kalabox from trying to sync all your files from virtual machine to your local shared files directpry
+* This will in effect stop Kalabox from trying to sync all your files from virtual machine to your local shared files directory
 * Make sure you tune your app's 'kalabox.yml' as described above
 * Turn your Kalabox app back on using the power button on the GUI or